 Bradfield Consulting Limited – Our client, Women at Risk International

-Foundation (WARIF) is about to implement programs to promote and protect
+Foundation (WARIF), is about to implement programs to promote and

-the rights of women and girls in Nigeria.
-One of which is to provide
+protect the rights of women and girls in Nigeria.
+One of which is to

-support services to victims of sexual assault, domestic violence, and
+provide support services to victims of sexual assault, domestic

-As part of its objectives, WARIF is establishing a
+trafficking.
+As part of its objectives, WARIF is

-Sexual Assault Referral Centre(SARC) in Lagos to provide urgent medical
+establishing a Sexual Assault Referral Centre(SARC) in Lagos to provide

-care, psychosocial counselling services and referrals for Legal and
+urgent medical care, psychosocial counselling services and referrals for

-other related services to survivors of sexual assaults, domestic
+Legal and other related services to survivors of sexual assaults,

 Do you have a passion for working with victims of sexual assault,